peteroupc/peteroupc.github.io/morealg.md

 <a id=cosh___lambda___minus_1_and_Certain_Other_Convex_Functions></a>
 ### cosh(_&lambda;_) &minus; 1, and Certain Other Convex Functions

-The following algorithm I found, which takes advantage of the [**convex combination method**](https://peteroupc.github.io/bernoulli.html#Convex_Combinations), samples the probability cosh(_&lambda;_) &minus; 1, and can serve as a framework for sampling probabilities equal to certain other functions.
+The following algorithm, which takes advantage of the [**convex combination method**](https://peteroupc.github.io/bernoulli.html#Convex_Combinations), samples the probability cosh(_&lambda;_) &minus; 1, and can serve as a framework for sampling probabilities equal to certain other functions.

-1. (The first two steps generate a number _n_ with probability _g_(_n_), as given later.)
+1. (The first two steps generate a number _n_ that equals _i_ with probability _g_(_i_), as given later.)
 Generate unbiased random bits (each bit is 0 or 1 with equal probability) until a zero is generated this way.
 Set _n_ to the number of ones generated this way.
 2. Set _n_ to 2\*_n_ + 2.
 3. (The next two steps succeed with probability _w_<sub>_n_</sub>(_&lambda;_)/_g_(_n_).)
 Let _P_ be 2<sup>_n_/2</sup>/(_n_!).
 With probability _P_, go to the next step.
 Otherwise, return 0.
 4. (At this point, _n_ equals _i_ with probability _w_<sub>_i_</sub>(1).)
 Flip the input coin _n_ times or until a flip returns 0, whichever happens first.
 Return 1 if all the flips, including the last, returned 1 (or if _n_ is 0).
 Otherwise, return 0.